ibm-cloud-docs/codeengine/cmd_defs.md

 Use `project` commands to create, list, delete, and select a project as the current context.
 {: shortdesc}

-A project is a grouping of {{site.data.keyword.codeengineshort}} entities such as applications, jobs, and builds.
+A project is a grouping of {{site.data.keyword.codeengineshort}} entities such as applications, functions, jobs, fleets, and builds.
 A project is based on a Kubernetes namespace.
 The name of your project must be unique within your {{site.data.keyword.cloud}} resource group, user account, and region.
-Projects are used to manage resources and provide access to its entities.
+Projects are used to manage resources and provide access to their entities.

-A project provides the following items.
+A project provides the following capabilities:

-- Provides a unique namespace for entity names.
+- A unique namespace for entity names.
-- Manages access to project resources (inbound access).
+- Management of inbound access to project resources.
-- Manages access to backing services, registries, and repositories (outbound access).
+- Management of outbound access to backing services, registries, and repositories.
-- Has an automatically generated certificate for Transport Layer Service (TLS).
+- An automatically generated certificate for Transport Layer Service (TLS).

 For more information about working with projects, see [Managing projects](/docs/codeengine?topic=codeengine-manage-project).